The documentation you are viewing is for an older version of this component.

 Accept: application/json

-If the Accept header of the request contains */* it means that whatever the server can return it is OK, so it can return anything.
+Acceptheader of the request contains*/*it means that whatever format the server can return is OK.

-The second aspect of content negotiation is the Content-Type header and determine the server can deserialize the data.
+The second aspect of content negotiation is the Content-Type header and to determine if the server can deserialize the data.

 POST /admin/1 HTTP/1.1